epam/edp-install/docs/operator-guide/install-edp.md

   !!! note
       It is highly recommended to use the latest released version.

-7. Mind the parameters in the EDP installation chart.
+7. Check the parameters in the EDP installation chart.
 For details, please refer to the [values.yaml](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml) file.

-8. If the external database is used, set the global.database.host value to the database DNS name accessible from the &#8249;edp-project&#8250; namespace.
+8. With the external database, set the global.database.host value to the database DNS name accessible from the &#8249;edp-project&#8250; namespace.

 9. Install EDP in the &#8249;edp-project&#8250; namespace with the helm tool.